Sharp threshold for $K_4$-percolation: The clique process

-\begin{defn} A \emph{clique process} for a graph $G$ is a sequence $(\cS_t)_{t=1}^\tau$ of sets of subgraphs of $G$ with the following properties: \begin{enumerate}[nolistsep,label={(\roman*)}] \item ${\cal S}_0=E(G)$ is the edge set of $G$. \item For each $t<\tau$, $\cS_{t+1}$ is constructed from $\cS_t$ by either (a) merging two subgraphs $G_1,G_2\in\cS_t$ with at least two common vertices, or (b) merging three subgraphs $G_1,G_2,G_3\in\cS_t$ that form exactly one triangle. \item $\cS_\tau$ is such that no further operations as in (ii) are possible. \end{enumerate} \end{defn}
+\begin{defn} A \emph{clique process} for a graph $G$ is a sequence $(\CP_t)_{t=0}^\tau$ of sets of subgraphs of $G$ such that: \begin{enumerate}[nolistsep,label={(\roman*)}] \item $\CP_0=E(G)$ is the edge set of $G$. \item For each $t<\tau$, $\CP_{t+1}$ is obtained from $\CP_t$ by either (a) merging two subgraphs $G_1,G_2\in\CP_t$ with at least two common vertices, or (b) merging three subgraphs $G_1,G_2,G_3\in\CP_t$ that form exactly one triangle. \item $\CP_\tau$ is such that no further operations as in (ii) are possible. \end{enumerate} \end{defn}